kyma-project/kyma/docs/application-connector/docs/040-cr-remote-evironment.md

 ## Sample custom resource

-This is a sample resource that registers the `re-prod` Remote Environment which provides one service with the `ac031e8c-9aa4-4cb7-8999-0d358726ffaa` ID.
+This is a sample resource that registers the `re-prod` Remote Environment which offers one service.

 ```
 apiVersion: applicationconnector.kyma-project.io/v1alpha1